MichelleGri/memory-royale/README.md

 ## Known Bugs

 * The main bug discovered was when the 'Play!' button was clicked to restart the game.
-The cards were taking longer to flip over than the shuffling to take place.
-Therefore, the play was able to see placement of the cards on a new game before they unflipped.
+The cards were taking longer to flip over than the shuffling.
+Therefore, the player was able to see placement of the cards on a new game before they unflipped.
 This issue was resolved by adding a timeout method to the shuffling function.
 Now the shuffling takes place after all cards are unflipped.

 * The game was not ending when the score was decreased to zero.
 The score kept decreasing to negative numbers.
-This issue was resolved by add a 'game over' feature, and the game retarts after a few seconds.
+This issue was resolved by adding a 'game over' feature, and the game retarts after a few seconds.

 * There are no other known bugs.